iamgroot42/iha_hild/README.md

 # auditing_mi

-Code for our paper [Do Parameters Reveal More than Loss for Membership Inference?](https://arxiv.org/pdf/2406.11544)
+Code for our paper [Do Parameters Reveal More than Loss for Membership Inference?](https://arxiv.org/pdf/2406.11544) at TMLR.

 ## Instructions